Health Services

 Philosophy of School Health Services

-Health services in school are vital in aiding the growth and development of children and in enabling them to benefit fully from the educational experiences provided for them.
-Since today’s school is concerned with the physical, mental, emotional, and social development of each child, it must necessarily recognize the close relationship between health and maximum growth in these areas.
+Health services in school are vital in aiding children's growth and development and enabling them to fully benefit from the educational experiences provided for them.
+Since today’s school is concerned with each child's physical, mental, emotional, and social development, it must necessarily recognize the close relationship between health and maximum growth in these areas.

 School health programs encompass three areas: health services, health education, and healthful school living.
-These are closely interrelated in practice and in their effect upon the well-being of the child.
+These are closely interrelated in practice and in their effect on the child's well-being.
 Development and implementation of these health programs are the responsibility of all who are in any way associated with the public schools, from the Board of School Directors and the Superintendent of Schools to the custodial staff, bus drivers, and cafeteria workers.

-School health services are intended to encourage and support parent’s decision making responsibility for the health care of the child.
+School health services are intended to encourage and support parents' decision-making about their child’s health care.

 Members of the Health Services Department